wiktor/Instapaper2Pocket/README.md

  - All archived articles are added as archived in Pocket obviously.
  - Order of articles in Pocket will be the same as in Instapaper.

+Also this script makes fun use of promises and currying.
+Good learning.

 ## Usage

 1. [Obtain consumer key](http://getpocket.com/developer/apps/new) to access Pocket API.
 Make sure to give it all permissions (add, modify, retrieve) and select `Desktop (other)` as platform.